 - Understandable: users must be able to understand what the page is about and how it is expected to be interacted with;

-- Robust: content has to be delivered in such a way that assistive technology can process, interpret, and reproduce it correctly.
+- Robust: content has to be delivered in such a way that assistive technologies can process, interpret, and reproduce it correctly.

-Now that we know the rules, let’s see how they translate into actual accessible app development.
+Now that we know the rules, let’s see how they translate into actual accessible mobile app development.

 How to build an accessible app